stashed/docs/docs/concepts/crds/backupconfiguration/index.md

 >Note that the usage of this field is different than `spec.tempDir` which is used for caching purpose.
 Stash has introduced this field because the `emptyDir` volume that is used for `spec.tempDir` does not play nice with large databases( i.e. 100Gi database).
 Also, it provides debugging capability as Stash keeps it until it hits the limit specified in `spec.backupHistoryLimit`.

+#### spec.retryConfig

+`spec.retryConfig` is an optional field the let users to specify a retry logic for failed backup.
+It has the following fields:

+- `spec.retryConfig.maxRetry` specifies the maximum number of times Stash should retry a failed backup.
+- `spec.retryConfig.delay` specify the amount of time to wait before retrying a failed backup.
+You can specify the delay in the following format:
+  - Seconds `30s`
+  - Minutes `10m`
+  - Hours  `1h`
+  - Combination of seconds, minutes hour 10m30s, `1h30m` etc.

+  Stash does not support providing days (`d`) in the `delay` field.
+Use the equivalent hours instead.

 #### spec.retentionPolicy

 `spec.retentionPolicy` specifies the policy to follow for cleaning old snapshots.
 Following options are available to configure retention policy: